jogonba2/delt/README.md

 # 📚 How to cite

 `delt` extends the label tuning strategy, introduced in (Müller Thomas, et al., 2022), for multimodal dual encoders.
-If `delt` contributes to your research, please consider citing the original paper.
+If `delt` contributes to your research, please consider citing the original paper and this repository:

 ```bibtex
 @inproceedings{muller-etal-2022-shot,